Latest news (25.10.24):

 My book Wild Track: poems with pictures by friends was published by the artist Sian Bonnell at Trace Editions in 2005.

 I have given readings in the ‘New Voices’ series at the Poetry Library in the Royal Festival Hall (with Susan Wicks, 1992) and at other venues in the UK and US.
 My poems have been seen on London buses, in the calligraphy of Stephen Raw and in anthologies.
 My first book of poems, Wild Track, was published by Sian Bonnell’s press, Trace Editions, in 2005.
-Also in this selection is the title poem of my second book, The Thermobaric Playground (2022)
+Also in this selection is the title poem of my second book, The Thermobaric Playground (2022), plus a new version of it from 25.10.24.

 Wild Track